Breaking News | Troops rescue 10 victims, kill bandits in Katsina, Zamfara

 “Rescued victims were immediately reunited with their families,” he said.

-Enenche further disclosed that troops on the same day, eliminated one bandit in an ambush, while on routine patrol along Batsari-Jibia Road.
+Enenche said troops on the same day, eliminated one bandit in an ambush, while on routine patrol along Batsari-Jibia Road.

 According to him, bandits engaged the troops from a high ground but contact was successfully cleared due to troops’ superior firepower.

-“One bandit was neutralised, while others escaped with gunshot wounds,” he said.
+“One bandit was neutralized, while others escaped with gunshot wounds,” he said.

 Comments